powerhousepro69/videoinfox/readme.md

 ** If videoinfox is removed, the directory  ~/.config/videoinfox  will have to be manually deleted.
 <br />

+###  v5.3.43 Update: Some options moved around on the home screen to group playlist features together.

+        Change: Play Clipboard and Download Only blinking dash were changed to an  *  on the home screen.
+                Remaining screens with the Play Clipboard blinking dash will be changed to an  *  on the next update.

+        Change: Header in Playlist Find

+        Change: Video files available:  changed to  Indexed video files:  in Playlist Find

 ###  v5.3.30 Add: Video files available: display to -Playlist Find